vispatster11/nebula-cluster/README.md

 ```

 **Startup time:** ~90-120 seconds.
 Wait for "Container ready.
 Use Ctrl+C to stop." message.
+**Startup time:** allow some time for the container to initialize; wait for the "Container ready.
+Use Ctrl+C to stop." message.
 The `--privileged` flag is **mandatory** - it allows the container to run `dockerd` and manage the k3d cluster.

 ## Accessing Services